TMD20/PT-Muxer/README.md

 The first and second english sub tracks will be compared.
 The smallest one is assumed to be forced, and this track will be set to default with the forced flag on

+# Forced Subs
+This only applies to forced subs that need to be extracted from another track

+Before checking if forced subs exist.
+Only the audio languages enabled via imdb or --audiolang argument will be checked

+If english is the primary language or first language via the audio prefences only that track language will be checked for forced subs

+All the data from the old track will be copied to the forced sub data.
+- The title will be change
+- The Track key will be changed
+- The Track eac3to will be changed
+- The Track File will be changed

+If a forced sub is found for the first audio language, then that track will be set to forced and enabled.
+This Track will be added at the top of the enabled sub section in the json

+Other forced subs for secondary and further languages will be added at the end of the enabled sub section in the json.

+Every forced sub found will be added to the sub track details section

 # Filtering Tracks